Snyk

 Once the Snyk integration is set up, you'll be able to find information about vulnerabilities for each entity linked to a discovered repo.

-In the left sidebar, click Code and Security > Snyk to view issues and vulnerabilities from Snyk.
 Because Snyk aggregates problems as "issues," data pulled in from Snyk will be listed as issues, while data pulled in from a Git source will be listed as vulnerabilities.

-Vulnerabilities pulled from git sources display the project name and a severity tag.
+Vulnerabilities pulled from Git sources display the project name and a severity tag.
 Each issue pulled from Snyk displays the following information, when available:

 Title